plushexe351/react-floatify/README.md

 Built for **React** using  **React**, **TypeScript**, **Framer Motion** for animation and **SCSS** for styling.

-Test is out in this custom playground built for `react-floatify` : https://toasty-playground-ten.vercel.app/
+Test it out in this custom playground built for `react-floatify` : https://toasty-playground-ten.vercel.app/

 ## Features